MicrosoftDocs/microsoft-365-community/Community/maturity-model-microsoft365-servicing-microsoft365-service-change-management.md

   - The [Message Center Show on YouTube](https://www.youtube.com/@365MCS)
   - Internal business conditions, projects, and priorities

-  For more information on using Planner Sync in Message Center, also see the slides from [session THR586 at Microsoft Ignite 2024](https://www.slideshare.net/slideshow/what-s-new-in-copilot-in-your-tenant-ignite-2024-thr586-pptx/273606182)
+  For more information on using Planner Sync in Message Center, also see the slides from [session THR586 at Microsoft Ignite 2024](https://www.slideshare.net/slideshow/what-s-new-in-copilot-in-your-tenant-ignite-2024-thr586-pptx/273606182) and the video [What's New in Copilot in YOUR Tenant](https://www.youtube.com/live/ppJrA64hznE}.

 ## Level 500 - Optimizing (Efficient)